Suspect in custody after slamming into TV station

 Mike Marion, a commercial production producer at WMAR, told CNN that he was in his office when he heard a loud sound.

 Marion said he never saw the suspect get out of the truck.
-The building was evacuated as officers searched for the suspect.
-No injuries were reported.
+Police said the truck was stolen Tuesday from a State Highway Administration subcontractor.

 Police said the truck was stolen Tuesday from a subcontractor with the State Highway Administration.